kubeshop/testkube/docs/docs/testkube-cloud/articles/status-pages.md

 Defined Roles and Responsibilities: Clearly define the roles and responsibilities of team members involved in incident response.
 This includes incident commanders, communicators, and technical responders.

 Incident Severity Levels: Establish a clear and consistent system for categorizing incident severity levels.
 This helps prioritize response efforts.
-The levels provided by Testkube are: critical, major, minor, low, info.
+The levels provided by Testkube are: critical, major, minor, low, and info.

 Communication Plan: Develop a communication plan that outlines how and when to communicate with stakeholders during incidents.
 Ensure that communication is timely, transparent, and accurate.